sepp2k/TeSSLa-mirror/doc/IO.md

  - STREAM_ID, FIELD_ID are defined by the IDs used in the TeSSLa specification
  - Tuples and records with field names \_1, \_2... are exclusively handled as tuples (also in the output)
+ - Tuples and records with no fields are handled as empty tuples (also in the output)
  - `\\`, `\n`, `\r`, `\t`, `\"` can be used for escaping special signs inside the string in the usual way
  - Strings may not contain the `"`-character unless it is used as escape sequence `\"`
  - Between two terminal symbols there may be arbitrarily many whitespaces, except inside `FLOAT` and `INT`